NatalieGFonseca/alura-tracker/README.md

 ## About the projetct

 ```
-    In this project it was used some new things of Vue3 like :
+    In this project it was used some new things of Vue3 wih TypeScript like :

     Use of Vuex in modules and Composition API for architeture.
     Best practices for reuse of components.